-Apply for U.S. citizenship by submitting Form N-400, Application for Naturalization (www.uscis.gov/n-400).
+Apply for U.S. citizenship by submitting Form N-400, Application for Naturalization (uscis.gov/n-400).
 You can file this form online.
 There are exceptions and modifications to the naturalization requirements that are available to those who qualify.
-USCIS also provides accommodations for individuals with disabilities.
-For more information on exceptions, modifications and accommodations see our Exceptions and Accommodations webpage (www.uscis.gov/citizenship/exceptions-and-accommodations).
+We also provide accommodations for people with disabilities.
+For more information on exceptions, modifications, and accommodations, see our Exceptions and Accommodations webpage (uscis.gov/citizenship/exceptions-and-accommodations).

-You can use the USCIS Naturalization Eligibility Tool to quickly determine whether you may be eligible to apply for naturalization (www.uscis.gov/citizenship-resource-center/learn-about-citizenship/naturalization-eligibility).
+You can use the USCIS Naturalization Eligibility Tool to quickly determine whether you may be eligible to apply for naturalization (uscis.gov/citizenship-resource-center/learn-about-citizenship/naturalization-eligibility).

 Fees: There is a fee for Form N-400.
-However, if you cannot afford the fee, then you may be eligible for a fee waiver (www.uscis.gov/i-912) or fee reduction (www.uscis.gov/i-942).
+However, if you cannot afford the fee, then you may be eligible for a fee waiver (uscis.gov/i-912) or fee reduction.

 - If you are eligible for a fee waiver, you pay no fee for the N-400.
-Fee waivers are available to individuals who can demonstrate that they qualify based on: - You, your spouse, or the head of household living with you, are currently receiving a means-tested benefit; - Your household income is at or below 150% of the Federal Poverty Guidelines at the time you file.
-Check the current Federal Poverty Guidelines for this year at Form I-912P, HHS Poverty Guidelines for Fee Waiver Requests (www.uscis.gov/i-912p); or - You are currently experiencing financial hardship that prevents you from paying the filing fee, including unexpected medical bills or emergencies. - If you are eligible for a fee reduction, you pay 50% of the N-400 fee.
-Fee reductions are available to individuals with a documented annual household income greater than 150% but not more than 200% of the Federal Poverty Guidelines at the time you file.
+A fee waiver is available if you can show that: - You, your spouse, parent (if you are under 21 or disabled), or child living with you are receiving a means-tested benefit; - Your household income is at or below 150% of the Federal Poverty Guidelines at the time you file.
+Check the current Federal Poverty Guidelines for this year at https://aspe.hhs.gov/topics/poverty-economicmobility/poverty-guidelines; or - You are experiencing extreme financial hardship, including hardship from unexpected medical bills or emergencies, that prevents you from paying the filing fee. - If you are eligible for a fee reduction, you pay about 50% of the N-400 fee.
+A fee reduction is available if your documented annual household income is not more than 400% of the Federal Poverty Guidelines at the time you file.